 Azimuthal projections preserve directions (azimuths) from one or two points to all other points on the map.
-See how the ellipses plotted on the gnomonic projection shown above, vary in size and shape, but are all oriented toward the center of the projection?
+See how the ellipses plotted on the gnomonic projection, shown above in Figure 2.29.4, vary in size and shape, but are all oriented toward the center of the projection?
 In this example, that's the one point at which directions measured on the globe are not distorted on the projected graticule.

 Some map projections preserve none of the properties described above, but instead seek a compromise that minimizes distortion of all kinds.
 The example shown above in Figure 2.29.5 is the Polyconic projection, which was used by the U.S. Geological Survey for many years as the basis of its topographic quadrangle map series until it was superceded by the conformal Transverse Mercator.
 Another example is the Robinson projection, which is often used for small-scale thematic maps of the world.